Baschurch

-Baschurch is a large village and civil parish in Shropshire, England.

-It lies in North Shropshire, north-west of Shrewsbury.
-The village has a population of 2,503 as of the 2011 census.
-The village has strong links to Shrewsbury to the south-east, Oswestry to the north-west, and Wem to the north-east.
-There is a large village not far west of Baschurch called Ruyton-XI-Towns.
+Baschurch is a village and civil parish in Shropshire, England.
+It lies in the north of Shropshire.
+The village had a population of 2,503 as of the 2011 census.
+Shrewsbury is to the south-east, Oswestry is to the north-west, and Wem is to the north-east of Baschurch.
+The village is also close to Ruyton-XI-Towns.